bakrish/bicepdataguard/README.md

-## An Oracle Data guard deployment developed in Bicep
+## An Oracle Data guard deployment developed in Azure Bicep templates

-This is a (partial) adaptation of the Oracle Data guard implementation avavilable here, converted into Bicep templates: https://github.com/Azure/Oracle-Workloads-for-Azure/tree/main/oradg
+This is a (partial) adaptation of the Oracle Data guard implementation avavilable here, converted into Bicep/Azure Resource Manager templates: https://github.com/Azure/Oracle-Workloads-for-Azure/tree/main/oradg

 This template deploys the following resources:

-- Primary Oracle Database VM with a 64GB data disk
+- Primary Oracle Database VM with a data disk
-- Secondary Oracle Database VM with a 64GB data disk
+- Secondary Oracle Database VM with a data disk
 - Observer VM
 - A storage account to copy oracle pwd file from Primary to Secondary